-The rear bench seatback can be tilted forward to access the child restraint anchor point locations.
+The rear bench seatback can be tilted forward to access the child restraint anchor point locations or the jacking equipment.

 To tilt the seatback forward, pull the strap up (1) and tilt the seatback.
 The child restraint anchor points (2) can be accessed behind the rear bench seatback.
+The jacking equipment can be accessed from behind the passenger's side seatback.